j4imefoo/whirlcmd/README.md

 - `apiVersion` the value you will find in `https://code.samourai.io/whirlpool/whirlpool-client-cli/-/blob/develop/src/main/java/com/samourai/whirlpool/cli/api/protocol/CliApi.java`

 ## Usage
 This script will allow you to interact with your remote whirlpool-cli installation.

+Please note that this was intended to be used on an Android mobile phone using Termux but it can be used in any machine running Python.

 The following commands are accepted:

 - `whirlcmd lspost` : list all utxos being mixed in the postmix wallet
 - `whirlcmd lspre` : list all utxos in the premix wallet